Firstly, if you’re going through this situation, we’re sorry for your loss.

 This is a trying time to be dealing with going through someone’s personal property, let alone trying to figure out what needs to be done to the home.
 But before you discuss with family members what the next steps are, you need to find out where you stand legally.

 Even if a will was left, the estate, including the house, still may need to go through probate in Wisconsin.
-Probate can be a lengthy process that may even take several months or years to complete.
+Probation can be a lengthy process that may even take several months or years to complete.
 You’ll want to know what the laws are in Wisconsin regarding probate and when it would be an appropriate time to sell the inherited property.

 Below we’ll cover all you need to know about probate in Wisconsin and how it may affect your timeline and plans to sell.
 Before you do anything, it’s essential to know the laws.